lingxiao/dialogue-systems/hw3/README.md

 - Perplexity at the stopping point:
 	- Global: 27.09
 	- Buckets: 122.35, 72.53, 70.51, 87.10
-- Reuslt files:
+- Result files:
 	"nltk_107600.txt"
 	"nltk_107600.png" (Just screenshot image)

-: The global perplexity and the buckets' perplexities except the first one decreased as the steps increased, but the first bucket's perplexity decreased at the beginning and increased later.
+The global perplexity and the buckets' perplexities except the first one decreased as the steps increased, but the first bucket's perplexity decreased at the beginning and increased later.
 In the results, "unk" appears many times, even for the sentences in the training data.
 We believe this is due insufficient tokenization.
 Below is an example from the nltk model.

 <pre>
 	> Have a great day
 	thank you unk
 	> It is raining today
 	unk on unk
 	> Trump got elected as the president of the united states unk is the unk unk unk unk
 	> It is finally Friday
 	its unk unk
 	> yeah i'm preparing myself to drop a lot on this man, but definitely need something reliable unk unk unk unk unk unk
 	> magic's biggest secrets finally revealed on netflix unk to get a unk unk
 	> just standing up for my friends yo unk u unk bro
 	> besides if trump say his condolences it won't sound genuine so unk so true
 	> I am okay with that
 	im sorry to unk
 	> I love my dad
 	fucking fucking unk
 	> I love my mom
 	whats the unk
 	> she is back
 	she is unk
 	> idk
 	unk unk unk
 	> idk im just trying to help other people i live to unk
 	> what's a good place to get free beats? its unk to unk
 	> let's work
 	unk that unk
 	> goddamit that degrom image is so good i hope i never lose it try here on the unk unk
 	> you are so sweet.
 	thank you so much
 	>
 	unk unk unk
 	> couldn't help myself
 	unk unk unk
 	> if i'm being totally honest, i went far out of my way for this one i like the same party unk
 	> my sister say she ready for me lmao yall unk me
 </pre>